FreesideHull/hullblogs.com/README.md

 ### I don't have any tecchnical knowledge
+Not a problem!
+Simply link this link and fill out this request form: <https://github.com/FreesideHull/hullblogs.com/issues/new?assignees=&labels=blog+addition+request&template=add-my-blog.md&title=%5Bblog+request%5D+INSERT_YOURNAME_HERE>

+You will need a GitHub account to do this.

 ### I have some technical knowledge
 If you are confident with editing JSON files to GitHub, you can update the `feeds.json` file in this repository, add a new entry like this to a random position (except the very bottom), and then [open a pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

 Here's an example new entry: